getoutreach/extensibility-sdk/docs-dev-portal/README.md

 You can extend the Outreach platform with custom functionality specific to your organisation.
 You can also create public apps to be used by other organisations in Outreach.

-For app developers Outreach offers following tools:
+For app developers Outreach offers the following tools:

 - [Outreach Developer Portal](developer-portal.md) - lets you create and manage Outreach applications.
 - [Outreach Extensibility SDK](sdk.md) - lets your extension access a subset of Outreach data.